Brest, France: History

 In 1972, the French Navy opened its nuclear weapon-submarine (deterrence) base at Île Longue in the Rade de Brest (Brest roadstead).
 This continues to be an important base for the French nuclear-armed ballistic missile submarines.

 Coat of arms

-The meaning of the coat of arms of Brest is half France (the three fleurs-de-lis of the former kingdom of France), half Brittany (semé d'hermine of Brittany).
+The coat of arms of Brest is divided in two: to the left, there's the three fleurs-de-lis of the former kingdom of France, and to the right it has the ermines of the Duchy of Brittany.
 These arms were used for the first time in a register of deliberations of the city council dated the 15 July 1683.
+Additionally, it looks visually identical to the coat of arms of Bourg-la-Reine.

 Sights

 Pont de Recouvrance (Recouvrance Bridge, is a massive drawbridge 64 m/210 ft high), the military arsenal and the rue de Siam (Siam Street) are other sights.
 The castle and the Tanguy tower are the oldest monuments of Brest.

 The Musée de la Tour Tanguy, in the Tanguy tower, houses a collection of dioramas that depict the city of Brest on the eve of World War II.
 The Musée national de la Marine de Brest, housed in the ancient castle, contains exhibits which outline Brest's maritime tradition, as well as an aquarium, the Océanopolis marine centre.
 The city also has a notable botanical garden specializing in endangered species, the Conservatoire botanique national de Brest, as well as the Jardin botanique de l'Hôpital d'Instruction des Armées Clermont-Tonnerre.

 The city of Brest does not have much remaining historical architecture, apart from a few select monuments such as the castle and the Tanguy tower.
 This is due to heavy bombing by the Allies during World War II, in an attempt to destroy the submarine base the Germans had built in the harbour.
 In the 1950s, the town was hastily rebuilt using a large amount of concrete.
 In Recouvrance, the west bank of the town, there remains an authentic street of the 17th century, Saint-Malo Street.

 A few kilometres out of town, there are landscapes, from sandy beaches to grottos to tall granite cliffs.
 Sunbathing, windsurfing, yachting and fishing are enjoyed in the area.
 Brest was an important warship-producing port during the Napoleonic wars.
 The naval port, which is in great part excavated in the rock, extends along both banks of the Penfeld river.